 Harvesting Spinach Seeds

-Spinach is wind pollinated, and difficult to maintain purity of a certain strain if there are any other varieties with 1 mile.
-The best thing you can do is grow only one variety at a time, and weed out any undesirable plant as they appear.
+Spinach is wind pollinated and difficult to maintain purity of a certain strain if there are any other varieties with 1 mile.
+The best thing you can do is grow only one variety at a time and weed out any undesirable plant as they appear.
+You can do this with our heirloom spinach seeds in our ARK seed kits.
 Spinach is a cool weather crop and does not thrive in hot weather, so plant outdoors as soon as the ground can be worked in the spring and in late summer for a fall harvest.
 When the leaves turn yellow, pull up the plant and strip off the seeds with your hands.
 Dry seeds thoroughly before storing.
-Seeds are harvested ANNUALLY.
+Heirloom spinach seeds are harvested ANNUALLY.